mitesh220650/Scheme-Easy-Octopus-Hackathon/README.md

-Here is the professional, emoji-free version of the **README.md** file for your repository.

 # Scheme-Easy (Local Octopus Hackathon Version)

 A multilingual, voice-first chatbot designed to assist users in identifying government welfare schemes for which they qualify.
 This version is configured to execute entirely within a local environment using Ollama and local AI models, ensuring data privacy and zero operational costs.